u-blox/legacy-bmd-rigablue/README.md

+# legacy-bmd-rigablue

+## Disclaimer
+Copyright (C) u-blox

+u-blox reserves all rights in this deliverable (documentation, software, etc., hereafter “Deliverable”).

+u-blox grants you the right to use, copy, modify and distribute the Deliverable provided hereunder for any purpose without fee.

+THIS DELIVERABLE IS BEING PROVIDED "AS IS", WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
+IN PARTICULAR, NEITHER THE AUTHOR NOR U-BLOX MAKES ANY REPRESENTATION OR WARRANTY OF ANY KIND CONCERNING THE MERCHANTABILITY OF THIS DELIVERABLE OR ITS FITNESS FOR ANY PARTICULAR PURPOSE.

+In case you provide us a feedback or make a contribution in the form of a further development of the Deliverable (“Contribution”), u-blox will have the same rights as granted to you, namely to use, copy, modify and distribute the Contribution provided to us for any purpose without fee.

 # Overview
 The goal of Rigablue is to provide an easy to use library for Bluetooth Low Energy (BLE) device integration.
 Rigablue provides classes which abstract away